 I. C. Types of Evaluation, Part I

 Different types of evaluation are undertaken within UNODC.
 Staff in Headquarters, as well as in the Field Offices, manage, in coordination with IEU, Independent Project Evaluations and Cluster Evaluations, while IEU leads and manages In-depth Evaluations.
-Participatory Self-Evaluations are entirely undertaken by Project Managers.
 Joint evaluations within the United Nations System are also gaining in importance as means of improving coordination and harmonization as well as assessing the effectiveness of the United Nations.

 1. Evaluation managed by Project Managers

-All UNODC projects require an evaluation in relation to their own objectives.
-Whether an Independent Project Evaluation or a Participatory Self-Evaluation is undertaken depends on the criteria listed below and on the purpose of the evaluation.
+All UNODC projects require an independent evaluation in relation to their own objectives.
 Cluster Evaluations can also be envisaged under certain conditions.
 IEU should be consulted prior to initiating any of the above mentioned evaluations.

 a) Independent Project Evaluations